nuta/vhpc2025-keynote/script.md

 - OK so we're ready for bare-metal Rust.
 - Let's go back to the hypervisor.
-- For hypervisor, the first thing would be to prepare guest memory space.
+- For hypervisor, the first thing would be to prepare the guest memory space.

 - Guest memory consists of regions.
 - Each region has the base guest address, the size, and the type of the region like: free RAM area that guest may use, or memory-mapped I/O area for virtual devices.

+- Guest memory can be defined as a vector of regions, and the guest page table.

 # Guest page table